 We also own four townhouses in south Oxford for undergraduate accommodation on Western Road and Abingdon Road.
 These houses provide single bedrooms and each has shared bathrooms and kitchens.
 They’re around 1.5km from the main college site and close to the laundry and dining facilities at Abingdon House and Warnock House.

-Our college houses are located in three popular areas of north Oxford – Jericho, Park Town and Summertown – all of which are within a short distance of the main college site.
+Our college houses are located in two popular areas of north Oxford – Jericho and Park Town – both of which are within a short distance of the main college site.
 Students and second year and above live in the these properties, which are popular with our science students thanks to their proximity to the University’s science departments and labs.

 Jericho is a small but vibrant community, north-west of the city centre near Oxford canal.
 Jericho is the home of Oxford University Press and a wide array of independent cafes, restaurants, bars and shops, as well as an independent cinema.
 We own one house in Jericho on Leckford Road for undergraduate accommodation, with 14 single bedrooms, sharing bathrooms and kitchens.
 The property is on a 15-minute walk from the main college site and has a large garden which residents are welcome to use, as well as secure bike storage and an onsite laundry facility.